|

 February Holidays – Week 1

-• 2/7 National Periodic Table Day – Learning is always more fun in the form of a game.
-I have not played this myself, but Periodic: A Game of the Elements looks to be a unique strategy-type game that blends learning with fun!
-Another fun activity for everyone is puzzles.
-Our family enjoyed this one from PaperPie, and, like all of them, it comes with a book!
-One reviewer, who happens to be a professor, said they had never learned so much while building a jigsaw!
+• 2/7 National Periodic Table DayLearning is always more fun when it feels like a game.
+While I haven’t played it myself, Periodic: A Game of the Elements looks like a unique strategy-style game that blends chemistry with fun.
+Puzzles are another great option—our family enjoyed this periodic table puzzle from PaperPie, and like all of their puzzles, it comes with a book!
+One reviewer (who happens to be a professor) even shared that they’d never learned so much while building a jigsaw.

 February Holidays – Week 2

-• 2/14 Valentine’s Day – There are tons of activities out there, but no need to weed through it all!
+• 2/14 Valentine’s Day There are tons of activities out there, but no need to weed through it all!
 Fields of Daisies has all the bases covered when it comes to celebrating Valentine’s Day!

 February Holidays – Week 3

-• 2/17 Random Acts of Kindness Day – Hide sticky notes with a positive message in random places, leave a book with a note in Little Free Libraries, or simply smile at someone.
+• 2/17Random Acts of Kindness Day Hide sticky notes with a positive message in random places, leave a book with a note in Little Free Libraries, or simply smile at someone.
 Remember, kindness is contagious!

 February Holidays – Week 4